Todd Huffman: 3Scan

 In 2011, Huffman co-founded 3Scan, a firm that develops new techniques for biomedical imaging.
 Biz Journals called 3Scan's main technology, the Knife-edge scanning microscope, a "robotic microscope."
 The microscope rapidly sections and scans samples, building 3d models of microscopic structures.
 Singularity Hub magazine quoted Huffman's description of their goal: “We’re trying to move from a world where humans are hunting and pecking through tissue looking for answers to a world where we generate large and reproducible data sets where we can use analytics to drive insights and real cures.”

 In January 2015, Forbes magazine interviewed Huffman, asking him to explain the approach to technology his firm was taking.
 In July 2016, Biz Journals reported that venture capital firms had invested an additional $11 million in 3Scan, reporting the total as $21 million.

 3Scan was acquired by the laboratory automation firm Strateos in 2019.

 MobileCoin

-In 2017, Huffman joined the cryptocurrency firm MobileCoin as an advisor.
+In 2017, Huffman co-founded the cryptocurrency firm MobileCoin and served on the Board of Directors.
 In July 2020, the company was announced that Renee DiResta whose book Huffman contributed a passage to would be joining the board of the MobileCoin foundation.